 After you have cut the fabric, you’ll fold the fabric in half and sew a straight line down the two sides, approximately ¼ inch in from the edges.
 Next, partially sew the top, leaving a 1½ inch opening at the top to pour lavender buds through (see picture below).
 I usually do a backstitch at the openings to reinforce them.
 Then, reach in through the opening at the top to pull the sachet inside out from the bottom.

 I grew up using my mom’s full-size sewing machine, but I absolutely love the tabletop computerized Brother sewing machine that I purchased a couple years ago.
 It’s so wonderful for DIY projects such as these and for everyday small fixes and adjustments.
-The model that I have (the Brother SE600) also does embroidery but is currently out of stock.
-However, there are several other highly rated Brother sewing machines available on Amazon if you don’t already have one.
+The model that I have (the Brother SE600) also does embroidery but is often out of stock lately.
+However, there are several other highly rated Brother sewing machines available on Amazon.

 Step 4 – Decorate the Sachets

 At this point, you can decorate the sachets if you’d like.
 It’s much easier to decorate them when they’re empty than when they’re full of lavender buds!
 I like to use rubber stamps for an easy and fun way to decorate.
 My favorite inks are from VersaMagic and Memento Luxe.
 The blue color I used for these sachets is Aegean Blue from VersaMagic.
 I just love the blue and white combination for a French countryside vibe!
 Make sure to test the stamp and ink on a scrap piece of the same fabric first.
-Cotton fabric will take ink better than linen fabrics.
+Cotton fabric will take ink better than linen.

 The birds and nest rubber stamp set that I used for these sachets is from Cavallini.
 It seems to be discontinued now, but you may be able to find it on Etsy (such as this listing) or on eBay.
-Here’s another cute rubber stamp set with vintage floral designs that would be adorable!
+Here’s another cute rubber stamp set with floral designs from Amazon that would be adorable!

-Another thing I like to do is add a small piece of ribbon in a pretty color to the top, which I talk about more below.
+Another thing I like to do is add a small piece of ribbon in a pretty color to the top, which I’ll talk about more below.

 You can use different decorations for different occasion such as Christmas, Valentine’s Day, birthdays, etc.